Semem

 # MCP Prompts workflows (NEW!)

-# Start MCP server first: npm run mcp-server-new
+# Start MCP server first: npm run mcp

 # Then use Claude Desktop or other MCP clients to execute: